gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

   so either don't use it if another, newer, version is available, or mark the other variants as unavailable.
 - Not every GCC installation can build all the target architectures of a component.
 For example, can only build i386 binaries on an amd64 machine if the i386 multi-arch support is installed, so mark variants as unavailable when the target c runtime is not available.
+- Support for itanium was dropped after Visual studio 2010, so if this architecture is requested, need to use a version of Visual Studio that can build this.

 ## Variants